AmarnathCJD/AmarnathCJD/README.md

 <br/>

 <p><b>I'm a Full-stack + Android developer from India, passionate about creating seamless and user-friendly softwares with expertise in front-end and back-end technologies.
 I love combining my hobbies like IoT, coding and building various projects with AI and Web.
 Slightly obsessed with Home Automation and Home Labs.

+Currently intrigued by reverse engineering websites, APKs, and Windows apps. 🫨

 🔭 I’m currently working on Golang, Rust, React.js, Node.js, devOps, Android Native, Flutter, Next.js, Web APIs, Python ML
   </b></p>